 Section Description NAME This section gives the names of the XSCF shell commands, followed by a brief description of what they do.
 SYNOPSIS This section gives the syntax of commands.
 The use of font style complies with the following rule. bold Enters the command name or the constants as displayed.
-Italic Substitutes the variables and so forth with the appropriate values when the command executed.
-The use of symbols such as parenthesis complies with the following rule. [] Brackets.
+Italic Substitutes the variables and so forth with the appropriate values when the command executed. e of symbols such as parenthesis complies with the ing rule. [] Brackets.
 The OPTIONS or OPERANDS enclosed in these brackets can be omitted.
-Those not enclosed can be omitted. 't Braces.
+Those not enclosed can't be omitted. {} Braces.
 The OPTIONS or OPERANDS enclosed in these braces are treated as a unit.
-Braces.
-The OPTIONS or OPERANDS enclosed in these braces are treated as a unit.
 Separator.
 You should specify one of the OPTIONS or OPERANDS delimited with this symbol " ".
 Ellipsis.
 You can specify multiple OPTIONS or OPERANDS just before.
 DESCRIPTION This section gives the detailed description such as the command function.
 It describes the behavior after the command executed and the content to be displayed.
 It doesn't describe how to specify the OPTIONS or OPERANDS.
 Privileges This section gives the privileges required for command execution.
-In case that what can be executed varies by the use privileges, it is described here. ation.
-In case that what can be executed varies by the user OPTIONS This section gives the meaning of and how to specify the OPTIONS.
-In case the OPERANDS required for the OPTIONS it is described here.
-To specify multiple 1-character OPTIONS, you may specify the first OPTION followed by the alphabetic part of the second. e.g. fmadm -a -i fmadm -ai
+In case that what can be executed varies by the user privileges, it is described here.
+OPTIONS This section gives the meaning of and how to specify the OPTIONS.
+In case the OPERANDS required for the OPTI it is described here.
+To specify multiple 1-character OPTIONS, you may specifirst OPTION followed by the alphabetic part of the second e.g. fr nadm -a -i fmadm -ai